cse364-unist/moviegram/README.md

 ```

 ### Feature #3: Movie Recommendations
-The purpose of this feature is to help users to explore new movies to watch.
-Our recommendation system uses collaborative recommendation, that is to recommend movies based on the movies that were watched by friends of the user.
+Our recommendation feature utilizes collaborative filtering to provide personalized movie recommendations to users.
+This is how it works:

+1. We preprocess the user, movie, and rating data.
+2. We train a neural network model using TensorFlow and Keras.
+The model learns embeddings for users and movies, capturing their latent features.
+3. These embeddings are used to compute match scores between users and movies, incorporating user and movie biases.
+4. We identify movies the user has not yet watched.
+5. The model predicts ratings for these movies, and the top-rated movies are recommended to the user.

-Make a GET request to following endpoint by providing authentication credentials.
+Make a GET request to the following endpoint by providing authentication credentials.
 ```bash
 curl -u username:password  http://localhost:8000/recommend/ | json_pp
 ```